j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Forgetfulness comes, bearing its inconceivable coordinates.

-Exquisite precision of each thing lost
+The exquisite precision of objects lost
 whose intricate outline is equally lost

-having traced among the world's lineaments,
+having traced from the world's lineaments
-its painstaking cross-hatching and edges.
+their painstaking cross-hatching and edges.

 Reality remembers everything.

-The snowflake's spoke expanding to a globe in a leaf's palm, reflecting a knobbed branch, a convex sky,
+The snowflake's spoke melted to globe in a tree's green hand, reflecting a knobbed branch, a convex sky,
 my color-hungry & -forgetful eyes.

 Each nutrient through each blessed hair upon my son's exhausted head.
 The smell of his blue blanket.

 Each taste within the throat
 will be recollected.

 Nothing is lost.

-No pain or joy or mundane morning.
+No mundane joy or consequential pain.
 Each of our goings, spacious and precise,

 recalled, as in some naming of the beasts